grinnell-cs/csc151-images/_handouts/style-guide.md

 for the reader to find the parts of the expression.
 I generally try to ensure that no text goes beyond the 80th column.
 I also try to use no more than six or so "words" on a line.

+### Formatting local bindings

+Try to keep the first binding on the same line as the `let`, `let*`, or `letrec`.
+Also, make sure to use square brackets for the individual bindings.

 ## Lambda procedures